Tranexamic Acid (tran-ex-AM-ik AS-id)

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have an eye disorder that causes you to have problems seeing certain colors.
+You should not receive this medicine if you have had an allergic reaction to tranexamic acid, or if you have an eye disorder that causes you to have problems seeing certain colors.
 You should not receive this medicine if you have a certain type of head injury or bleeding in your brain.
-You should not receive this medicine if you have a history of blood clots.
+You should not receive this medicine if you have an active or a history of blood clots.

 How to Use This Medicine